Maunsell Crosby: Military and government service

 Crosby worked at the Division of Forests at the New York State Conservation Commission (now the Department of Environmental Conservation) from 1912 to 1913.
 In 1912, he joined the 10th New York Infantry Division as a second lieutenant.
 Crosby received promotions to first lieutenant in 1914 and captain in the Quartermaster Corps on 1917.
-Later that year, he entered into federal military service with an assignment to the New York State Arsenal.
+Later that year, he entered federal military service with an assignment to the New York State Arsenal.
 Crosby transferred to Camp Mills in August 1917.

-While serving in the military, Crosby received an appointment to serve as an aide to Governor Charles S. Whitman.
+While serving in the military, Crosby was appointed to serve as an aide to Governor Charles S. Whitman.
 He served in that role from 1915 to 1917.

 Historical legacy

 Crosby developed a close friendship with Franklin Roosevelt during their days in Hyde Park, New York; They were neighbors who shared a common interest in ornithology.
-The Hudson River Valley and Dutchess County Manuscript Collection at the Franklin D. Roosevelt Presidential Library and Museum houses many of Crosby's writings.
+The Hudson River Valley and Dutchess County Manuscript Collection at the Franklin D. Roosevelt Presidential Library and Museum house many of Crosby's writings.
 The collection includes his birdwatching records, his scratch list of birds observed, and his six volume birding diary.
 The ornithology collection at the Smithsonian Institution in Washington, D.C. contains a black and white photograph of Crosby.

 Crosby also developed a friendship with noted artist John Butler Yeats.
 Writer and historian Van Wyck Brooks, a mutual friend, introduced them.
 Yeats sketched Crosby and his wife and spent time with them in Rhinebeck.

-Crosby's granddaughter, Susan Schieffelin McCabe Gillotti, wrote an extensive history on Crosby, their family, and their relationships with Wheelock and the Roosevelts.
+Crosby's granddaughter, Susan Schieffelin McCabe Gillotti, wrote an extensive history of Crosby, their family, and their relationships with Wheelock and the Roosevelts.

 Family

-Crosby married Elizabeth Coolidge on June 11, 1908 during his senior year at Harvard.
+Crosby married Elizabeth Coolidge on June 11, 1908, during his senior year at Harvard.
 Crosby and Elizabeth Coolidge had two children together: Maunsell Howard Crosby and Helen Elizabeth Crosby.
 In 1916, Crosby and Elizabeth Coolidge divorced.